 BY Jamie Tisler

 Recently I read the column “Ask Dr. K” in the newspaper.
-A person in his eighties wrote in wanting counsel on how to maintain his ability to walk.
-The column brought to mind several things concerning seeking counsel for my life.
+A person in his eighties wanted counsel on how to maintain his ability to walk.
+The column brought to mind several things concerning seeking counsel.

 There is no way to know if the council given by Dr. K to this person is being followed.
 However, my thoughts and actions are an open book to God.
 What happens when I repeatedly reject His counsel?
 He brings circumstances into my life to humble me, to redirect me to obedience, and to cause me to cry out for His mercy and forgiveness, which He grants to me.
 This is God’s way of dealing with blatant sinful rejection of His counsel by His children (Psalm107:10-16).
 Why does God discipline me?
 He loves me and it is for my good (Hebrews 12:5-10).